mihanizator/developer-site/getting-started.md

 Now we are ready to try Exogress.

-Create default exogress configuration file in your repositoy
+Create default exogress configuration file in your repository

 ```
 $ exogress init